 - It provides a single platform for in-app self-service and custom integrations

 iPaaS benefits three main groups:

 - SaaS applications: Embedded iPaaS solutions provide an interface to create integrations and automation workflows that can be deployed within their application.
 The interface allows for a wider range of team members to create integrations, allowing developers to focus on the product.

-- System integrators – Teams of people who specialise in creating links and automations between system for their clients’ companies.
-As businesses move to using a wider range of SaaS applications to run their operations on, an iPaaS solution allows them create integrations with new systems without having the learn their architecture inside out.
+- System integrators – Teams of people who specialise in creating links and automation between systems for their client’s companies.
+As businesses move to use a wider range of SaaS applications to run their operations on, an iPaaS solution allows them to create integrations with new systems without having the learn their architecture inside out.

 - Enterprise companies – Companies of this size will likely run their businesses on a vast array of systems. iPaaS services allow enterprises to control the data flow into their main systems, so they can monitor the business from a top-down level.
 This allows their employees to use the systems they find most effective to do their jobs.

-The rise of SaaS platforms, the proliferation of APIs and the inevitable desire for consolidation has meant that the need for integrations has rapidly developed into a general expectation.
-An embedded iPaaS platform allows you to focus on the solution to your customers’ needs, rather than having to build, manage and maintain the component building blocks of the solution.
+The rise of SaaS platforms, the proliferation of APIs and the inevitable desire for consolidation have meant that the need for integrations has rapidly developed into a general expectation.
+An embedded iPaaS platform allows you to focus on the solution to your customer’s needs.
+Rather than having to build, manage and maintain the component building blocks of the solution.